 Routeburn Flats Hut to Routeburn Falls Hut

-It’ll take most people 2-2.25 hours to reach Routeburn Flats Hut, and from there it’s another hour or so up the hill to Routeburn Falls Hut.
+It’ll take most people around two hours to reach Routeburn Flats Hut, and from there it’s another hour or so up the hill to Routeburn Falls Hut.
 This is the hut that most people will stay at if doing the Routeburn Track in three days.
 This is the first proper uphill section so take it slow if you’re struggling with a heavy bag.
-There are occasional views on this part of the track, and close to the top there’s a slip / clearing where you’ll get an amazing view of the Routeburn Valley below.
+There are occasional views on this part of the track, and close to the top there’s a slip / clearing where you’ll get an amazing view of the valley below.

 Routeburn Falls Hut

-This marks the end of day 1 for most people, but if you’re there early you’ll want to explore a bit.
+This marks the end of the first day for most people, but if you’re there early you’ll want to explore a bit.
 The hut itself is in a nice location with a view down to the valley.
 Head up the track for another few minutes and you’ll see Routeburn Falls, a sprawling set of cascades crashing down the hill.
-There are lots of different photo spots around the falls and apparently people were even swimming in there (it must have been freezing).

 Yes!
-I’ll be writing more about this in the future, but the walk to Routeburn Falls and back would be an excellent day walk option.
-It should take 5-6 hours and as you can see, the views are well worth it.
-You could also do the day walk to Key Summit at the other end of the track, but more on that later!
+The walk to Routeburn Falls and back is an excellent day walk option.
+It should take five-six hours and as you can see, the views are well worth it.
+You could also do the day walk to Key Summit at the other end of the track.

 Latest posts by Jon Algie (see all)

 - Fox Glacier South Side Walkway, West Coast - September 22, 2023

 - Fiordland Itinerary: Day Trip from Queenstown + Longer Stays - September 15, 2023